 Rita Platt, Adeyemi Stembridge, PhD, Jackie Walsh, Doug Lemov and Valentina Gonzalez share their suggestions for how teachers can best organize classroom discussions.

-The new question of the week is: What does culturally sustaining pedagogy look like in the classroom?
+The new question of the week is: What are the best ways to organize and lead classroom discussions?

 Carla Tantillo Philibert, DeEtta Jones, & Peggy Collings continue the discussion on the role of race and equity in Social Emotional Learning.

 Today's post on the role of race and equity in Social Emotional Learning is "guest-hosted" by Mai Xi Lee, the Director of Social Emotional Learning for the Sacramento City Unified School District.
 After her introduction, she brings together responses from Robert J. Jagers, Mary Hurley, Sonny Kim, Dr. Christina Arpante, Meena Srinivasan, Africa S. Fullove, and Kashia Jensen.

 The new "question-of-the-week" is: What is the role of racial and economic equity in Social Emotional Learning?

 Margo Gottlieb, Sarah Said, Catherine Beck, Heidi Pace, Heather Wolpert-Gawron, Tabitha Dell'Angelo, and Lindsey Moses share their thoughts about how The Every Student Succeeds Act will affect English Language Learners.

 Shane Safir agreed to answer a few questions about her new book, "The Listening Leader: Creating The Conditions For Equitable School Transformation."